 Field Action Root Package Confirm the root Package in the hierarchy.
 All Use Cases under this Package could potentially be included in the report.
-All Ose Cases under this rackage could potentially be included in the report.
 Reload Re-run the load from the selected Package, usually after you change the filter criteria.
 Phase like Include Use Cases with a phase that matches the wildcard value in the field.
 Use to match any characters; for example, 1. for 1.1 and 1.2.
 Keyword like Include Use Cases with a keyword that matches the wildcard value in the field.
 Use to match any characters.
 Bookmarked Include all Use Cases, or only those that are tagged, or those that are not tagged.
 Use Cases Check the total count of Use Cases in the estimate.
 The Use Cases and their parameters are listed in the panel underneath this field.
 Include Actors Select to include Actors in the estimate.
 Technical Complexity Factor Review the parameters that describe the degree of technical complexity of the project.
 While the 'Unadjusted TCF Value' comes from the 'Technical Complexity Factors' tab of the 'Estimation Factors' dialog, the other values compose the Use Case Points Method formula.